letigsainz/tech-writing/1. Service Discovery/howTo.md

 `https://discovery.dev.rev.io/<your_service_name>/<env>/<endpoint>`

 You must include `env` in the url path as seen above.
-This will take on the value dev, qa, or prod.
+This will take on the values: dev, qa, or prod.

 > [!TIP]
 > An easy way to verify your service's registration is to make a request to a health check endpoint that simply returns a 200 OK JSON response and success message.